Seasonal Oboe Care

-You can avoid having to prematurely have to repair your
+You can avoid having to prematurely repair your oboe or English horn.

 Take these precautions to avoid cracking and damage as the seasons change.